 This time of year can be hard and even lonely.
 Why not get friends, family, and loved ones together for a celebration and good food?
 They don’t have to know it’s a Mid-winter celebration if you don’t feel up to sharing that information!

-I hope this post about Imbolc celebrations was helpful!
-Lots of love to you and remember as always…
+I hope this post about Imbolc 2023 was helpful!
+Lots of love to you and remember, as always…